Don’t Get a Back Scan Until You Read This!

 There appears to be very little correlation with scan findings and a patient's reported symptoms.
 This has been highlighted in many studies, across many different anatomical regions.

-One study (Guermazi et al) found that many common pathologies seen in knee scans - such as meniscal lesions, synovitis and articular cartilage damage are found equally, if not more in people without pain as those with pain.
+One study (Guermazi et al) found that many common pathologies seen in knee scans - such as meniscal lesions, synovitis and articular cartilage damage are found equally, if not more in people without pain as compared to those with pain.

 Another study ( Brinjiki et al) showed a high rate of ‘pathology’ in lower back MRIs in over 3000 subjects without any pain or dysfunction – and this was in people ranging from 20 to 80 years old.